-''' So

-log(n!) >= (n/2)log(n/2)

-= (n/2)[log(n) - 1]

-= (n/2)log(n) - n/2

-= \Theta(nlog(n)) '''

-Altogether, we can conclude that:
+So log(n!) >= (n/2)\log(n/2) = (n/2)\[log(n) - 1]and this is at least a constant times n\log(n) Altogether, we can conclude that:

-Any algorithm that sorts by comparing data elements has to do at least $\Omega$ ( n\log(n)) comparisons and that a lower bound for its running time is $\Omega$ ( n\log(n).

-This semester we have talked about BubbleSort, SelectionSort, and InsertionSort, which are all O( n2), and MergeSort, QuickSort and HeapSort, which are all O( n\log(n)).
-We know there is no algorithm with a smaller order of growth.
+Any algorithm that sorts by comparing data elements has to do at least n\log(n) comparisons and its running time will grow at least as fast as n\log(n).
+This semester we have talked about BubbleSort, SelectionSort, and InsertionSort, which are all O( $n^2$ ), and MergeSort, QuickSort, and HeapSort, which are O( $n^\log(n)$ ).
+There are lots of other sorting algorithms, but we know there is no algorithm with a smaller order of growth.
+You are unlikely to run into a situation where you can do significantly better than the built-in sorting algorithm you have, such as Java's Collections.sort()